apache/cloudstack-documentation/source/adminguide/storage.rst

 new options upon cancelling the maintenance mode.
 |nfs-mount-options-edit-primary-storage.png|

-Mount failing due to an incorrect Mount Option
+Mount failing due to an incorrect mount option
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Add Storage Pool will fail with the error ``An incorrect mount option was specified``.

 In the Update storage pool case, cancel maintenance will throw the above error.
-The Administrator has to repeat the process of enabling maintenance mode, changing the mount option to the correct one and then cancelling the maintenance mode.
+The Administrator should set the correct mount option and cancel the maintenance mode again.

 Version Requirements